 Sturgill, too, spoke in favor of keeping the Clean Power Plan and strengthening protections against carbon pollution.
 He suffers from black lung disease and COPD, and understands firsthand the grave health impacts of pollution.
 He was among several coal miners who pleaded with the EPA to retain America’s Clean Power Plan and protect their children and grandchildren from coal pollution and climate change.
 “We’re still dying ― we’re still literally dying ― for you to help us,” he said.

-Trisha Sheehan, Moms Clean Air Force’s national field manager, shared how climate change is having an impact on her family’s New Jersey farm.
+Trisha Dello Iacono, Moms Clean Air Force’s national field manager, shared how climate change is having an impact on her family’s New Jersey farm.

 “We live in Southern New Jersey, where my parents farm over 5000 acres of land,” she said.
 “I grew up on this farm and have personally watched the impacts of climate change affect my parent’s success of their farming business.
 Increased heavy downpours and higher temperatures mean a decrease in crop yield and an increase in pesticide use and anti-fungicides.”